-Participation of President Solis in the 2015 Latin America and Caribbean Week.
-In this context, he attended the International Economic Forum on Latin America and the Caribbean on 5 June 2015 in Paris as a guest of honour.
+Participation of President Solis in the 2015 Latin America and Caribbean Week as a guest of honour at the International Economic Forum on Latin America and the Caribbean on 5June2015 in Paris.
 On the same day, President Solis was also received by the President of the French Republic for a bilateral meeting, which concluded with the signing of three statements of intent in the fields of tourism, French language teaching, and training and innovation cooperation.

 France’s presence there is fairly small and primarily industrial.
-Nevertheless, our companies are well-represented: Total (the largest French investor), Schneider Electric (power distribution, process automation and building controls), Legrand (electrical equipment), Engie (construction and operation of a 49.5 MW wind farm in Guanacaste).
-In 2013, French foreign direct investment flows totalled €96 million.
+Nevertheless, our companies are well-represented: Total (the largest French investor), Schneider Electric (power distribution, process automation and building controls), Legrand (electrical equipment) and Engie.
 Costa Rica’s need to diversify its energy sources (to include geothermal and wind energy) and its major development projects (transport infrastructure, introduction of electric vehicles) are a source of opportunities for our businesses.

 Academic cooperation, which is a highlight of our relations with Costa Rica, led to the opening of the Jacques-Yves Cousteau Observatory for seas and coastal areas in Central America (OCAC) in 2011 and the creation, the same year, of the UNESCO-Cousteau Chair at the University of Costa Rica.

-An agreement on mutual recognition of qualifications and periods of higher education study between conferences of French establishments (CPU, CDEFI) and Costa Rican ones (CONARE) was concluded on 10 November 2015 during the visit to Paris of the Costa Rican Minister of Education and the Chair of CONARE.
+An agreement on mutual recognition of qualifications and periods of higher education study between conferences of French establishments (CPU, CDEFI) and Costa Rican ones (CONARE) was concluded on 10November2015 during the visit to Paris of the Costa Rican Minister of State Education and the Chair of CONARE.
 Other cooperation opportunities are being considered in the field of higher education evaluation and quality assurance.

-Compared to other host countries, France ranks fifth in terms of intake, after the United States, Spain, Cuba and Germany (source: UNESCO 2013).
-The number of Costa Rican students at French higher education establishments has risen slightly in recent years: in 2014-2015, France hosted 130 Costa Rican students (compared with 122 in 2013-2014), of whom 40% were Masters students and 38% were doctoral students.
+In comparative terms, France is the fifth most popular host country, after the United States, Spain, Cuba and Germany (source: UNESCO 2013).
+The number of Costa Rican students at French higher education establishments has risen slightly in recent years: in 2014-2015, France hosted 130Costa Rican students (compared with 122 in 2013-2014), of whom 40% were Masters students and 38% were doctoral students.
 French higher education opportunities are promoted by the Campus France regional office in San José.